mlwinkelman/Michele-JavaScript-Class/README.md

+#Michele Winkelman | Designer / Front-End Web Developer

 ## What I Do

 I am a designer pursuing a new career as a developer and am currently enrolled in a 3-month JavaScript bootcamp.
 I am excited to leverage my 10+ years' experience in graphic design as I transition into front-end web development.
+I am on the lookout for new opportunities!

 ## Why I Love It